badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Here is a simple Python function.
-Compared to Elm, point out 3 problems with this code!
+# What is an alternative way of writing this `else` expression?

 <!-- -------------------------------------------------------------------------